AlexWaygood/typeshed-stats/examples/example.md

 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

+### Upload status: *uploaded*

+These stubs are currently uploaded to PyPI.

 ### Stubtest settings in CI: *error on missing stub*

 Objects missing from the stub cause stubtest to emit an error in CI.

+### Stubtest platforms in CI

+In CI, stubtest is run on linux only.

 ### Pyright settings in CI: *strict*